cex-io-exchange/cexio-exchange-plus/README.md

 - `wsReplyTimeout` _integer_ - Request timeout in milliseconds.
 Default is 30000.
 - `rejectUnauthorized` _boolean_ - This option useful when you test demo env.
 Default is true.
 - `host` _string_ - Can be changed to test your bot on demo environment.
 Default is 'wss://api.plus.cex.io/'
-- `apiUrlPublic` _string_ - Use a concrete url for public API calls.
+- `apiUrlPublic` _string_ - Use a concrete url for public WS calls.
 This option overrides `host` value.
-Default is 'https://api.plus.cex.io/rest-public/'
+Default is 'wss://api.plus.cex.io/ws-public/'
-- `apiUrl` _string_ - Use a concrete url for private API calls.
+- `apiUrl` _string_ - Use a concrete url for private WS calls.
 This option overrides `host` value.
-Default is 'https://api.plus.cex.io/rest/'
+Default is 'wss://api.plus.cex.io/ws/'

 ### Call Private actions